tentakelfabrik/crispy-css/README.md

 ### Example

-You find an example in "/src/example".
-The documentation is also there.
+You find an example in "/src/example", this is this documentation.
 In the given example there are additional directories.
 These ones are part of a structure which might be helpful for you.

 #### Site